trafficonese/leaflet.extras/README.md

 # leaflet.extras

-The goal of leaflet.extras is to provide extra functionality to leaflet R package using various leaflet plugins.
+The goal of leaflet.extras is to provide extra functionality to the [leaflet](https://cran.r-project.org/web/packages/leaflet/index.html) R package using various [leaflet plugins](http://leafletjs.com/plugins).

 ### Installation